divyjx/Video-LLaVA/README.md

 Refer to preprocess_1.ipynb and preprocess_2.ipynb for preparing data.

 ## How to do fine-tuning ?
-Refer to VideoLlaVa_train.ipynb for fine-tuning or run the following command after setting up enviornment and preprocessing data.
-Remember to edit the finetune_final.sh script according to device specifications.
+Refer to VideoLlaVa_train.ipynb for fine-tuning.
+Alternatively, you can run the following command after setting up the enviornment and preprocessing data.
+Remember to customize the finetune_final.sh script based on your device specifications.
+Ensure that the current directory is set to Video-LLaVA .
 ```python
 %%shell
 eval "$(conda shell.bash hook)"